22nd January 2021

 affect your CPC (cost per click):

 - A score of 1 will mean you have to pay 400% more than if you had a score of 5 (the benchmark.)

 - If you have a score of 8, you get a discount of 37.50%.
 And 10?
 That’s a massive 50% reduction.

 As you can see, Quality Score is one of the most important metrics for any PPC campaign, so it is in your interest to score as highly as possible to reach the right people for the right price.

 Put simply, if your score is too low, you won’t be able to get the best placements in the sponsored search results.

-Score.
 It doesn’t need to be that way!

-How Do I Improve My Quality Score?
+How do I improve my Quality Score?

 The big question is, how do you improve your Quality Score?